 From the fall of 2014 to the fall of 2017, the fourth grade cohort fluctuated but improved over the three year period.
-The fifth and sixth grade cohorts showed continuous improvement in Reading over the three year span as shown below.all grade spans showed improvement in Language Usage.
+The fifth and sixth grade cohorts showed continuous improvement in Reading over the three year span as shown below.

-RIT Scores of IA Students in ReadingLanguage Usage from 2014-2017
+RIT Scores of IA Students in Reading from 2014-2017